Tired of teaching? Here are some ESL teaching related careers

 Blogger

 If you go down this path, the most important thing is to stay motivated.
-I suggest jioning the reddit gruop JustStart.
-It is a reddit community about affiliate marketing, search engine optimization and related topics.
-Learn what works, what doesn’t and what’s new.
+I suggest joining the Reddit group JustStart.
+It is a Reddit community about affiliate marketing, search engine optimization and related topics.
+Learn what works, what doesn’t, and what’s new.

-These are just a few of the many careers available in the field of ESL teaching.
+These are just a few of the many careers available in ESL teaching.

-Remember, if you want to bridge over to another career after being a TEFL instructor, focus moon your transferable skills.
+Remember, if you want to bridge over to another career after being a TEFL instructor, focus on your transferable skills.

 What are a teacher’s transferable skills?

-When you interview for your post teaching career, be sure to point out your related skill sets that you will bring to your job.
+When you interview for your post-teaching career, highlight the related skill sets you will bring to your job.

 • Communication: Ability to convey information effectively and listen carefully to others.